oliora/bitmask/README.md

 make test
 ```

-## How to use the library in your project
+## How to use Bitmask library in your project

-The easies way to use the library is to download [`bitmask.hpp`](include/bitmask/bitmask.hpp) and put it somewhere in your project source tree preferable under `bitmask` directory.
+The simplest way is to download [the lastest version of `bitmask.hpp`](include/bitmask/bitmask.hpp) and place into your project source tree, preferable under `bitmask` directory.

-If you want to keep the library separated, you can buid and install the library:
+If you want to keep the library separated, you can build and install the library:

 ```
 git clone https://github.com/oliora/bitmask.git